jpdong/AISaaS/CONTRIBUTING.md

-# Contributing to Open Launch
+# Contributing to AI SaaS

-Thank you for your interest in contributing to Open Launch!
+Thank you for your interest in contributing to AI SaaS!
 This document provides guidelines and instructions for contributing to the project.

 ## 🤝 Code of Conduct